 Diplôme d’Ingénieur (Ecole Polytechnique), Corps des Ponts et Chaussées (Ecole Nationale des Ponts et Chaussées), MA (Université Paris 1), PhD (MIT)

-I am a University Senior Lecturer in Marketing at Cambridge Judge Business School.
-Previously, I was an Assistant Professor of Management and Strategy at the University of California San Diego.
+I am Professor of Marketing at Cambridge Judge Business School.
+Previously, I was Assistant Professor of Management and Strategy at the University of California San Diego.
 I received a Diplôme d’Ingénieur from Ecole Polytechnique, majoring in Applied Mathematics and Economics.
 After joining le Corps des Ponts et Chaussées, I completed a MA in Economics at Université Paris 1 Panthéon-Sorbonne.
 I then went to the Massachusetts Institute of Technology to complete a PhD in Economics.

 My main extra-academic interests include travelling, watching movies, skiing, and spending time with my family.